wini-rs/wini/README.md

 ```

 > [!NOTE]
-> Note: you need to be root
+> You need to be root

 ### Create your first project